COUNSELING ADVISORY COUNCIL

 USE OF IMPLEMENTATION CYCLE

 The Counseling Advisory Council Committee's focus is to ensure a Comprehensive School Counseling Program is in place to meet the needs of the campus and review the effectiveness of the programming implemented campus-wide.
-Our committee meets four times a year to coordinate and design the delivery of our lessons and activities.
-Staff and student surveys are used to establish goals for social-emotional learning in our school.
-In addition, this data is used to guide and evaluate our program.
-Based on survey results and staff recommendations, we implemented weekly social-emotional lessons and increased college awareness and access.
-As a campus, we implemented weekly social-emotional lessons and adopted a year-at-a-glance.
+The committee meets four times a year to coordinate and design the delivery of their lessons and activities.
+Staff and student surveys are used to establish goals for social-emotional learning at Weslaco High School.
+In addition, this data is used to guide and evaluate the counseling program.
+Based on survey results and staff recommendations, counselors implemented weekly social-emotional lessons and increased college awareness and access.
+As a campus, weekly social-emotional lessons and adopted a year-at-a-glance were implemented.

 COUNSELING PROGRAM HIGHLIGHTS

-Our College and Career Specialist worked closely with seniors and their counselors to ensure they graduated College, Career, and Military Ready (CCMR).
-As a result, 95% of our 2023 Seniors graduated CCMR.
-College, Career, and Military Readiness is a key focus for all of our counselors.
+The College and Career Specialist worked closely with seniors and their counselors to ensure they graduated College, Career, and Military Ready (CCMR).
+As a result, 96% of 2024 Seniors graduated as CCMR.
+College, Career, and Military Readiness is a key focus for all WHS counselors.

 COUNSELING PROGRAM PLAN